anathan90/SparkSMOTE/README.md

 ## Details
 ### Data format
+* Any headers must be removed from the data.
-* First column corresponds to the datapoint's label ($Y$).
+* First column corresponds to the datapoint's label (Y).
 The remaining clumns are the features.
 * Labels have to 0 and 1.
-* Label 0 corresponds to majority class examples, and Label The data is expected to be formatted in the following way: first column corresponds to the label for that datapoint, whereas all remaining columns are the features.
-The user must also specify the number of features (**numFeatures**).
-Any headers must be removed from the data.
+* Label 0 (Y=0) corresponds to majority class examples, and label 1 (Y=1) corresponds to minority class examples.

 ### Algorithmic parameters
 Parameters that **MUST** specified in the "run" file: